Haiyunchen2020/Linux_Kernel_Module_for_Task_Information/README.md

    echo "1395" > /proc/pid
    cat /proc/pid
    command = [bash] pid = [1395] state = [1]
 The echo command writes the characters "1395" to the /proc/pid file.
-Your kernel module will read this value and store its integer equivalent as it rep- resents a process identifier.
-The cat command reads from /proc/pid, where your kernel module will retrieve the three fields from the task struct associ- ated with the task whose pid value is 1395.
+Your kernel module will read this value and store its integer equivalent as it represents a process identifier.
+The cat command reads from /proc/pid, where your kernel module will retrieve the three fields from the task struct associated with the task whose pid value is 1395.